 Now, after around 398 meandering words (give or take), which is character is Power Girl like in Showcase #97 – # 99?

 Well, she’s not Emma Peel.
 Not by a long shot.
 But she’s miles better than April Dancer.

 With one exception, Power Girl handles everything by herself.
 She is brave, smart, and confident.
 When the villain of the piece demands her surrender least he kills a group of soldiers, she does so, despite the very real chance that she might not survive.
 Now that’s a super hero and, for my money, on par with her cousin Superman.
 Or, really, most of DC comics’ characters, come to that.

-But, unlike her cousin, she has a bit of a temper and little problem.
-In Issue #97, she’s hassled by reporters.
+But, unlike her cousin, she has a bit of a temper and little problem acting on said temper.
+As an example, in Issue #97, she’s hassled by reporters.
 They demand interviews because “the citizens need to know.”
 Power Girl, however, doesn’t care.
 She wants to do her thing and be left alone.
 To underscore this, she at one point, she deposits one of the more aggressive reporters on the roof of a near-by building.
 Towards the end of the issue, Power Girl gets so sick of the reporters’ noise lot of them, she stomps on the ground, sending the lot of them flying.